 - Keep your iPhone backed up: The importance of backup cannot be stressed enough.
 If you had to reset your passcode and didn’t have a backup, you might agree that losing precious data is a dreadful experience.
 Read our handy guide on how to backup your iPhone.

 - Keep your iOS updated: A few brute-force boxes that exploit a vulnerability in iOS have popped up in the past.
 Apple often acts quickly and patches the vulnerabilities.
 Therefore, it’s best to keep your iOS updated.

 - Create a strong yet memorable passcode: A strong password doesn’t necessarily have to be tough to remember.
-Here are a few tips to generate passwords that are secure yet memorable.

 Were you able to reset the passcode on your iPhone successfully?
 Which method did you use?
 We’d love to hear about it in the comments below.